iosamuel/souch/README.md

 		'price': 3
 	}; // of course you don't have to worry about the 'type' field, this part Souch make automatically and you can omit _id field and then CouchDB create an ID for you products.post(newPost, function(result){
-		console.log(result); // in these case 'result' is the JSON object that CouchDB send when an action is processed succefully with fields like, 'ok' or 'error' and these messages
+		console.log(result); // in this case 'result' is the JSON object that CouchDB send when an action is processed succefully with fields like, 'ok' or 'error' and these messages
 	});

 ### PUT